synapticon/ethernet_client_examples/README.md

 # ethernet_client_examples

-This repository contains ethernet_client, a static C++ library for communicating with SOMANET Integro devices, along with usage examples.
+This repository contains **ethernet_client**, a static C++ library for communicating with SOMANET Integro devices, along with usage examples.

 You can find more information about this library in our [official documentation](https://synapticon.github.io/motion_master/md_libs_ethernet_client_README.html).